My Casita Travel Trailer’s “Before Glamping” Pictures

 Since the best made plans can still create unforeseen problems, in those situations it is important to seek help from those with experience!

 This is a closed group, so you must join to take part.
 You must also be female, and involved someway with camping.
 But once Lou accepts your membership, I don’t think you will be disappointed.
+This group is full of very helpful and passionate glamping women!

 You will find there are so many groups online.
 I’m sure you will find one that you would like to belong to.
 Again, the groups I am (or have been) affiliated with can be found on my Resources page.